texfaq/texfaq.github.io/FAQ-abspos.md

 points, thus providing a means of absolute positioning.

-The [`textpos`](https://ctan.org/pkg/textpos) package aids the construction of pages from ''blobs'', dotted around over the page (as in a poster); you give it the location, and it places your typeset box accordingly.
+The [`textpos`](https://ctan.org/pkg/textpos) package aids the construction of pages from "blobs", dotted around over the page (as in a poster); you give it the location, and it places your typeset box accordingly.

-The [`eso-pic`](https://ctan.org/pkg/eso-pic) defines a ''shipout picture'' that covers the page.
+The [`eso-pic`](https://ctan.org/pkg/eso-pic) defines a "shipout picture" that covers the page.
 The user may add `picture`-mode commands to this picture, which of course can include box placements as well as the other rather stilted commands of `picture`-mode.